Oregon Adventure Trucks Overland Rental Jeep

 Meet Gladis.
 Ready for Your Next Expedition.

 When you think of flying somewhere and renting an overland-outfitted 4×4, images of the African Serengeti or Australian Outback flood the imagination.
 While well-equipped iconic off-road rentals have been available at those destinations for decades, it’s been a bit more recent that such vehicles could be rented closer to home.
-RV, van, and overland adventuremobile rentals have exploded in popularity during the travel restrictions brought on by the pandemic, so we figured we’d give it a try to see what all the fuss is about.
+RV, van, and overland adventuremobile rentals have exploded in popularity during the travel restrictions brought on by the pandemic, so we figured we’d give it a try to see what all the fuss is about with an overland rental Jeep.

 Arrive & Drive

 It doesn’t get much more socially distanced than traversing the remote trails in far eastern Oregon in a fully built Jeep Gladiator.
-My cousin met me in Bend, Oregon, where we got the keys and rundown of all the features and equipment on our rental.
+My cousin met me in Bend, Oregon, where we got the keys and rundown of all the features and equipment on our overland rental Jeep.

-The truck, owned by the seasoned overland pros Brent Baker and Aaron Wirth at Oregon Adventure Trucks, is available for rent for very reasonable rates through Outdoorsy.
+The truck, owned by the seasoned overland pros Brent Baker and Aaron Wirth at Oregon Adventure Trucks (Oregon AT), is available for rent for very reasonable rates through Outdoorsy.
 Oregon AT is located just outside of Bend, near the Redmond airport, which not only provides an insanely diverse range of adventurous areas to explore but also convenience.

 Gladis the Gladiator